JoyberryStudios/joyberrystudios.github.io/_posts/2021-04-07-kitchenSink.md

 At this point too you can also purge or find a new space for things you know you won’t use or that doesn’t make sense to store under the sink.
 I tossed some cleaners, the Mr. Eraser box, and relocated my plastic bags for recycling to the garage.

+**Real talk girl talk: if your kitchen sink was full before this organization and you don’t get rid of anything, it will still be a hot mess express after this organization.** Clutter (read: too much stuff) is the root cause of most messes.
+Do your future self a favor and let go of that bottle of cleaner you bought during the beginning of the pandemic that you will never use!

 ## Clean

 ![clean](/assets/images/blogs/April2021/sinkOrganization/clean.jpg)